moggieuk/ERCF-Software-V3/doc/ENCODER.md

-# Notes on building the best ERCF encoder (the heart of ERCF)
+# Notes on building the best heart for ERCF - the Encoder
 The encoder in the ERCF is one of the most vital components and has to work correctly.
 It is used to measure the length of filament that moves through ERCF for loading and unloading and optionally is used as a filament runout sensor for clog detection and Endless Spool functionality.
 Whilst it doesn't have to be mm accurate, it does need to be approximately correct and consistent.
 Whilst this has always been true it is even more important if you opt not to use a toolhead sensor.
 If the encoder is not the best it can be it will cause you will encounter all sorts of problems that will lead you to chase things that aren't really problems at all, and you will undoubtedly become an ENRAGED rabbit :-)

 I've spent a little more time than I should have on this component and wanted to pull all my findings into one place.